WE OFFER A WIDE VARIETY OF SERVICES FOR SENIORS

 A full time coordinator on legal concerns of the elderly provides information and community education.
-Sixty three volunteer attorneys, along with one supervising attorney, provide pro-bono or reduced fee services upon referral from the coordinator.
 This service is provided to all people 60 and older in the 14-county area.

 Family Caregiver Program

-This program supports Caregivers caring for a relative 60+ in the home to reduce the burden and stress of caregiving.
-It also provides assistance with some costs of care, education, emotional support, and information and referral.
+This program supports Caregivers to reduce the burden and stress of caregiving.
+It also provides assistance with some costs of care, education, support groups, telephonic care consultation, information and referral.

 In order for senior citizens who wish to stay in their homes to do so, some services essential to their daily needs are provided in a client’s home by a trained homemaker.
 This service may include personal care, some housework, and meal preparation for people 60+.